 Health Education Program

-We make health information work for migrant and refugee women in Victoria.
+We provide health information for migrant and refugee women, non-binary and gender diverse people in Victoria.
 Here is how.

 At MCWH we believe that every person has the right to clear, accurate and relevant information about their health.
-That's why over 45 years ago we developed this free Health Education Program: to share health messages directly with migrant women in their first language.
+That's why over 45 years ago we developed our free Health Education Program to share health information directly with migrant women, non-binary and gender diverse people in their preferred language

-To find out more or make a booking please contact Amira Rahmanovic, Health Education Manager at amira@mcwh.com.au.
+To find out more or make a booking please contact programs@mcwh.com.au.

 Why health education?

-We want all women living in Australia from migrant and refugee backgrounds to have equal opportunities to:
+We want everyone living in Australia from migrant and refugee backgrounds to have equal opportunities to:

 • make informed health decisions